JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 ### General Website Functionality Tests

 **Registration**: To test this, I visited my website in the position of a user who was visiting for the first time.
 I first clicked on the 'Register' button in the navigation menu.
+Once the registration page opened, I completed the following steps:

+1. Clicked on the 'Register' button without filling out any fields to ensure a user would not be able to register without entering their details.

+Result - It didn't allow me to register until I populated the 'Username' field.

+2. Clicked on the 'Register' button after I populated the 'Username' field.

+Result - It didn't allow me to register until I also populated the 'Password' field.

+3. Clicked on the 'Register' button after I populated the 'Username' and 'Password' field.

+Result - It didn't allow me to register until I also populated the 'Password Confirmation' field.

+4. Clicked on the 'Register' button after I populated the 'Username', 'Password' and 'Password Confirmation' field.

+Result - It now successfully worked and an account was registered with the username and password I set.
+This is all the information that is needed to use the website.
+Email Address and full name will be requested at the checkout page if you choose to purchase something.

-Once the registration page opened, I then proceeded to enter my registration details.
-To test this further, I first added a username and email that I knew was already taken to ensure that it would not let me register it.
+To test the registration form further, I added a username and email that I knew was already taken to ensure that it would not let me register it.
 I was able to confirm that it gave me an error.
 After that test, I entered some new details and then clicked 'Register'.
 This registered me successfully and I was then able to access pages such as services, forum, profile and cart.

 **Login**: To test this, I visited my website in the position of a recently registered user.
 Once on my website, I then proceeded to click on the 'Login' button in the navigation menu.
 After that, I then proceeded to enter the details I originally registered with.
 This then successfully logged me in.

+To test this further, I entered an incorerrect password and username to esnure that it would not still let me log in.
+I was able to confirm that it gave me an error.

 **Logout**: To test this, I simply clicked on the 'Logout' button the navigation menu after I had logged in.
 This then successfully logged me out.

 **Password Reset**: To test this, I first ensured that I was logged out of my website.
 Once I was sure of that, I proceeded to click on the 'Login' button in the navigation menu.
 Once the login page loaded, I clicked on the 'Forgotton your password?' link at the bottom of the login form.
 This then took me to another page, where I was able to enter my registered email address and have a password reset sent to my email.
 I successfully recieved the email and was able to update my password.
 Finally, I went back onto my website, loaded up the login page, added my new login details and successfully logged in.

 **User Restrictions on Editing/Deleting Posts/Service**: To ensure that only the user who added a post or service would be able to edit/delete that post or service, I needed to add some user restrictions directly into the templates, which is what I did.
 To test this, I created a post and a service from 2 seperate accounts.
 I then viewed both posts and services from different accounts to ensure that I was unable to see an edit or delete button if the post or service wasn't mine.
 This was the case on both accounts and this test was successful.

+**Contact Form**: To test this, I first clicked on the 'Contact Us' link in the footer to ensure that the contact us page opened in a new tab.
+I felt this was necessary as the user may want to keep the page they have open for reference when filling out the contact form.
+Once the contact us page opened, I completed the following steps:

+1. Clicked on the 'Send Message' button without filling out any fields to ensure a user would not be able to send a message without entering their details.

+Result - It didn't allow me to send a message until I populated the 'Email Address' field.

+2. Clicked on the 'Send Message' button after I populated the 'Email Address' field.

+Result - It didn't allow me to register until I also populated the 'Reason' field.

+3. Clicked on the 'Send Message' button after I populated the 'Email Address' and 'Reason' field.

+Result - It didn't allow me to register until I also populated the 'Description' field.

+4. Clicked on the 'Send Message' button after I populated the 'Email Address', 'Reason' and 'Description' field.

+Result - It now successfully worked and a message sent confirmation was displayed.

 ### Browser and Mobile Responsiveness